 In a recent article I co-authored for Bloomberg Businessweek, we discuss a unique rebranding situation where retention and revenue goals were a key success metric for the new brand rollout.
 In this acquisition scenario, real estate affiliates who belonged to the Prudential real estate network were free to join the newly branded organization (Berkshire Hathaway HomeServices) or remain under the Prudential real estate brand until the end of their contracts and then go elsewhere.
 In essence, a well-executed new brand rollout would help us achieve these retention and revenue goals, and a poorly executed rollout could alienate affiliates.

 Balancing speed with deliberation is an art and a science, and we knew that getting on the right track required proactive planning to involve stakeholders early in the process.
 Read the story here.

-To learn more about BrandActive’s brand implementation consulting services, view our corporate capabilities video.
+To learn more about BrandActive’s brand implementation consulting services, check out some of our case studies.